Ikaw Lamang: 1980s

 The plantation workers hold massive protests against Franco, who was then the corrupt mayor of their town.
 Samuel is implicated in their so-called rebellion and is arrested and tortured, only to be released as Eduardo leads a hunger strike.
 Eduardo, who had remarried to Elena, supports their son's gubernatorial bid against Franco, who is backed by Maximo.
 During the election, Mona is killed in an ambush ordered by Maximo, who also helps Franco cheat his way to victory.
 Gonzalo anonymously divulges Maximo's dishonest acts, but is caught, captured, and beaten by the latter and his men.

 Gonzalo manages to escape Maximo's men, and files cases against the old man.
 Maximo is captured and detained following a police operation.
 He had aimed his gun at Samuel but Eduardo was hit by the bullets and dies later that night.
 Maximo attempts to escape jail by bribing the police chief and faking his death, but his attempt becomes unsuccessful as Gonzalo and Pacquito intercept his hearse.
 Gonzalo opens Maximo's coffin and buries Maximo alive along with his gold bars and venomous snakes even as the latter pleads for his life and offers to pay him.

 Before the protests and elections, Maximo is released as a result of a presidential pardon, and vows to bring down his rivals.
 He orders the burning of the Miravelez mansion.
-As a result, Isabelle prematurely gives birth to Andrea.
-However, Franco believes the child is Isabelle's illegitimate child with Samuel.
-Franco abuses Isabelle and uses his children to keep her from leaving.
+As a result, Isabel prematurely gives birth to Andrea.
+However, Franco believes the child is Isabel's illegitimate child with Samuel.
+Franco abuses Isabel and uses his children to keep her from leaving.

-To save Isabelle from Franco's battering, Samuel plans to flee to Manila with Natalia and Andrea.
+To save Isabel from Franco's battering, Samuel plans to flee to Manila with Natalia and Andrea.

-Franco learns of the plan and manages to get Natalia from Isabelle.
-On the night of their elopement, Franco plants a bomb on the ship where Samuel, Isabelle, and their families and friends are taking going to Manila.
+Franco learns of the plan and manages to get Natalia from Isabel.
+On the night of their elopement, Franco plants a bomb on the ship where Samuel, Isabel, and their families and friends are taking going to Manila.
 The bomb explodes.
-Samuel, Isabelle, Gabriel, and Andrea find themselves losing their beloved ones and separated by fate.
+Samuel, Isabel, Gabriel, and Andrea find themselves losing their beloved ones and separated by fate.
 Gonzalo told Gabriel that he is the only one will end Franco's evilness for which he kept before looking for his father.

 In the aftermath of the explosion, a dying Elena gives Andrea to Roger (Neil Coleta) and Esther Sanggalang (Marlann Flores) who then raise her; not knowing the real identity of the little girl, they name her Jacqueline after their deceased daughter.
 Elena, her parents Damian and Trinidad Severino, Gonzalo and Rebecca all perished in the ship explosion, and Gabriel is left to the care of Mona's sister Lupe Roque (Meryll Soriano) and her friend (and future husband) Calixto de la Cruz (Lester Llansang).
-Days later, an old lady finds Isabelle and takes care of her, while Samuel confronts Franco and is unjustly imprisoned for 20 years.
+Days later, an old lady finds Isabel and takes care of her, while Samuel confronts Franco and is unjustly imprisoned for 20 years.